-The average high temperature is moderate, ranging from the high 20s in winter to the 80s in summer.
+Average high temperature is moderate, ranging from the high 20's in winter to high 60's in summer.
 At least seven months per year, daily maximum temperatures reach the outdoor comfort zone.
 Sunshine occurs over 75% of the time during daylight hours each year, which amounts to roughly 270 sunny and partly cloudy days.
 From November through March, 78% of the yearly precipitation occurs, mostly as snowfall.
 Typically, at lake level in Tahoe City, 14 ft. of snow falls over winter and accumulates to a maximum snowpack depth of 2.8 ft.